-As parents, we all want our children to love one another, be patient with one another, ignore irritating behavior, and to be continually kind-hearted and caring for one another.
-This habit is not the norm in today’s families and must be worked on daily.
+As parents, we all want our children to love one another, be patient with one another, ignore irritating behavior, and be continually kind-hearted and caring for one another.
+However, these habits are not always the norm in today’s families.
+In my experience, they must be worked on daily.

 I grew up as an only child (I do have a half-brother and sister whom I adore, but did not grow up in the same household with them) and sibling love and rivalry is a very interesting topic to me.
 It has amazed me how my seven children all know one another so well that they pick out the best gifts for one another, know what irritates each one best, know just the right or wrong words to say to one another, are best friends, and sometimes the worst of enemies (usually very short-lived).

 Our home is a fantastic microcosm (I learned that word in high-school in a very embarrassing way – that is for another post) of the world.
 There could not be so many different personalities in one household than in this one.